 2. Days With Frog and Toad by Arnold Lobel.
 Cheerful Frog and cantankerous Toad are a funny odd-couple duo, who spend their days playing in their houses and outside.
 They have such an empathetic way of talking and are always there for each other.
 (Here’s an example: “Blah,” said Toad.
 “I feel down in the dumps.”
 “Why?” asked Frog.
 “I am thinking about tomorrow,” said Toad.
 “I am thinking about all of the many things that I will have to do.”
 “Yes,” said Frog, “tomorrow will be a very hard day for you.”)
 Bravo for this great illustration of friendship.

 3. How Full Is Your Bucket? by Tom Rath, Mary Reckmeyer and Maurie J. Manning.
 A little boy learns that everyone has an invisible bucket above his or her head.
 When you’re upset, your bucket empties, and when you feel good, your bucket fills up.
-He learns to help keep his friends’ and relatives’ buckets full.
+He tries to help keep his friends’ and relatives’ buckets full.

 4. The Empty Pot by Demi.
 A Chinese emperor gives seeds to all the children, explaining that whoever grows the prettiest flower will be his successor.
 A little boy named Ping takes care of his seed all year, but nothing grows.
 Ashamed, Ping returns to the emperor to present his empty pot, and the other children mock him.
 The emperor reveals that he had given everyone cooked seeds, and Ping’s honesty and courage make him worthy of inheriting the kingdom.